evanmiyakawa/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-05-15"
   date_end = ""
-  description = """I Presented a talk on common bayesian computational methods and implementations, which contrasts each and gives general guidelines for use.
+  description = """I presented a talk on common Bayesian computational methods and implementations, which contrasts each and gives general guidelines for use.
 The paper form of this presentation is being written and will be a chapter in my dissertation.

   Highlights:
   - Gives overview of Gibbs Sampling and Hamiltonian Monte Carlo methods.
   - The presentation addresses strengths and weaknesses of STAN, JAGS, OpenBUGS, Nimble, and Greta, and compares their respective computation time and accuracy.
-  - Addresses strengths and weaknesses of STAN, JAGS, OpenBUGS, Nimble, and Greta, and compares their respective computation time and accuracy.
   """

 [[item]]